 Disability and Marriage Rules_ How Benefits Can Be Affected Image

-Disability and marriage rules can significantly impact benefits for individuals receiving support.
+Disability and marriage rules can significantly benefit individuals receiving support in New York.
 At Fusco, Brandenstein & Rada, P.C., we understand the complexities of navigating disability benefits while considering marriage.
-This guide explores how tying the knot might affect your disability benefits and what you need to know before making this important life decision.
+This guide explains how getting married could impact your disability benefits and what you need to know before making this important decision.

 How Does Marriage Affect Disability Benefits?

 The impact of marriage on disability benefits varies depending on the type of benefits you receive.
 Two main programs provide disability benefits: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-Each program has different rules regarding marriage.
+Each program has different rules regarding marriage and people with a disability.

 • SSDI: SSDI is an insurance program for workers who become disabled.
-Eligibility depends on your work history and the amount you’ve paid into Social Security through payroll taxes.
-SSDI benefits are generally not affected by income or resources.
+Eligibility depends on your work history and the amount you’ve paid into Social Security in payroll taxes.
+Income or resources usually do not affect SSDI benefits.
 Marriage doesn’t impact SSDI benefits for most recipients unless they receive benefits based on someone else’s work record.

-• SSI: SSI provides financial assistance to disabled individuals with limited income and resources.
+• SSI: SSI provides financial assistance to disabled people with limited income and resources.
 It’s a needs-based program that doesn’t require a work history.
-SSI benefits are affected by income, resources, and living arrangements.
+Your income, resources, and living arrangements can affect your SSI benefits.
 Marriage can significantly impact SSI eligibility and benefit amounts.

 SSDI and Marriage